Sinusitis Treatment Online

 During your consultation, your GP can prescribe medication if clinically indicated, provide advice on symptom management, arrange imaging such as a CT scan if needed, issue a medical certificate if you need time off, and refer you to an ENT specialist for chronic or recurrent cases.

 Most acute sinusitis is caused by viruses and resolves within two to three weeks without antibiotics.
-Your GP may recommend supportive measures such as saline nasal irrigation, steam inhalation, adequate hydration, and over-the-counter pain relief to manage symptoms during this time.
+Your GP may recommend supportive measures such as saline nasal irrigation, steam inhalation, hydration, and over-the-counter pain relief during this time.

-For chronic sinusitis, your GP may recommend longer-term use of nasal corticosteroid sprays, saline rinses, and investigation of underlying factors such as allergies or structural abnormalities.
-Referral to an ENT specialist may be appropriate for cases that do not respond to medical management or if surgery is being considered.
+For chronic sinusitis (over 12 weeks), longer-term intranasal corticosteroids, regular saline rinses, and investigation of underlying factors such as allergies or structural abnormalities are the mainstay.
+Referral to an ENT specialist is appropriate for cases that do not respond to medical management, where nasal polyps are suspected, or if surgery is being considered.

 Reviewed by Dr. Jason Yu FRACGP